Neurrone/personal-knowledge-base/notes/systems-and-gestalt-theory.md

 > We are not agents of change: we are agents of awareness

-Gestalt therapists believe that change should come from the individual, and that their role is to provide awareness.
+Gestalt practitioners believe that change should come from the individual, and that their role is to provide awareness.